onlyuser/NatLang/README.md

 NatLang is a parser framework for natural language processing.
 It uses WordNet and a Yacc grammar to generate all possible interpretations of a sentence.
-Under the framework, WordNet provides word POS information and the Yacc grammar decides which full-sentence POS assignments are valid.
-For each full-sentence POS assignment, NatLang generates a parse tree.

 For example: